 Planning a 48-hour itinerary can be tough, especially when there’s a multitude of places you’ll want to explore, chow-down at and discover on your visit to London!
 Pack your big boots, there’s plenty of ground to cover.

-Spoiler alert, you’ll be hard-pressed to include everything, but you’ll sure give it a good try.
-That or, you’ll just have to keep coming back until you’ve ticked your everything off your snazzy bucket list.
+Spoiler alert: you’ll be hard-pressed to include everything, but you’ll sure give it a good try.
+That, or you’ll just have to keep coming back until you’ve ticked everything off your snazzy bucket list.

 Take a look below at our complete guide to spending an action-packed 48 hours in our incredible city, London.